-- 1. Set carriage lock before moving the saw. - Bolt the saw to the floor if it tends to slip, walk, or slide during normal operation. - Mount the saw so the table is approximately 39" above the floor. - Mount the saw so the arm slopes slightly downward to the rear so the carriage will not roll forward due to gravity.
+- 1. Set carriage lock before moving the saw. - Bolt the saw to the floor if it tends to slip, walk, or slide during normal operation. - 3.
+Mount the saw so the table - is approximately 39" above the floor; - slopes slightly downward to the rear so the carriage will not roll forward due to gravity.